 Fintech Insiders, as they refer to themselves, is “The #1 business podcast for fintech innovators, influencers, and those eager to learn”.
 David Brear, Leda Glyptis, Simon Taylor, Sarah Kocianski, Jason Bates among others, welcome their guests and discuss a variety of topics from, technology and fintech to financial services and banking in this weekly podcast.

-This awarded financial podcast has been live for over 10 years already and keeps fascinating its audience with discussions about fintech, banking, money related issues and payments, to help their listeners to stay ahead of the curve when it comes to finances.
-Planet Money is hosted by Robert Smith, Stacey Vanek Smith, Noel King, Kenny Malone, Cardiff Garcia, Jacob Goldstein and Ailsa Chang and every week they post two new episodes.
+This awarded finance podcasts has been live for over 10 years already and keeps fascinating its audience with discussions about fintech, banking, money-related issues, and payments, to help its listeners to stay ahead of the curve when it comes to finances.
+Planet Money is hosted by Robert Smith, Stacey Vanek Smith, Noel King, Kenny Malone, Cardiff Garcia, Jacob Goldstein, and Ailsa Chang, and every week they post two new episodes.
 You’ll never run out of entertainment!

 London Fintech is one of the oldest and most successful finance podcasts in Europe.
 It was launched in 2014 and since then, it was been downloaded in over 188 countries – basically every single country in the world!
 Mike Baliman and his guests from incumbent financial British institutions and fintech startups discuss in over 40 minutes topics related to digital currencies, technologies, marketplace to remittance among others.

-Chris Brummer is the host of Fintech Beat and he brings all his expertise as a Georgetown University Professor to explore a variety of themes that came from the intersection of technology, finance, regulation and policy.
-As a fintech expert, Brummer welcomes important guests and create interesting discussions with insightful thoughts for anyone who’s interested in finance.
+Chris Brummer is the host of Fintech Beat and he brings all his expertise as a Georgetown University Professor to explore a variety of themes that came from the intersection of technology, finance, regulation, and policy.
+As a fintech expert, Brummer welcomes important guests and creates interesting discussions with insightful thoughts for anyone who’s interested in finance.

-Founded by the first student-led FinTech initiative, Wharton Fintech has an innovative approach to discuss topics and trends related the financial world.
-It is hosted not only by passionate students, but also investors and founders whose goal is to establish a connection between students, fintech enterprises and industry professionals, through relevant discussions.
+Founded by the first student-led FinTech initiative, Wharton Fintech has an innovative approach to discussing topics and trends related to the financial world.
+It is hosted not only by passionate students but also investors and founders whose goal is to establish a connection between students, fintech enterprises, and industry professionals, through relevant discussions.

 If you are a FinTech lover, you probably already know Breaking Banks!
 It is extremely famous worldwide, with around 5.5 million listens across over 170 countries.
-Brett King is Breaking Banks’ host and with, among with his guests, he explores consumer behaviour, massive tech innovations, changes and the fintech evolution.
-With great personality, humor and insightful thoughts, King drives Breaking Banks thought all kind of discussions about the way we see and handle money in a technological environment.
+Brett King is Breaking Banks’ host and, among his guests, he explores consumer behavior, massive tech innovations, changes, and the fintech evolution.
+With a great personality, humor, and insightful thoughts, King drives Breaking Banks through all kinds of discussions about the way we see and handle money in a technological environment.

 Morgan Stanley Ideas

 The Morgan Stanley Ideas Podcast “brings you revealing stories about the world of business, finance, technology and beyond”.
-With an inviting storytelling and deep discussions about the financial world, this short format podcast captivates listeners around the world.
-Each episode tackles interesting questions about FinTech and involve listeners with enriching discussions.
+With inviting storytelling and deep discussions about the financial world, this short format finance podcasts captivates listeners around the world.
+Each episode tackles interesting questions about FinTech and involves listeners with enriching discussions.

 13 Key Features Every Expense Tool Should Have